pmean/build-website/text/07/AlphabeticalBookmarkList.md

 - Website details
 output: html_document
 ---
 As part of my reorganization efforts, I am including bookmarks in some of my longer pages.
-Here\'s an example of an alphabetical list of bookmarks, which I have already used on [Category: Ask Professor Mean][sim3] and [Stats: Archive organized by category ][sim4].
+Here's an example of an alphabetical list of bookmarks, which I have already used on [Category: Ask Professor Mean][sim3] and [Stats: Archive organized by category ][sim4].

 I plan to add similar bookmarks to other pages when I have time.